vorburger/blog/ml/ollama1.md

 It has been a pleasure interacting with you.
 If you have any further questions or would like to explore other topics, feel free to ask.
 ```

-PS: It was quite fun to see the poor brand new graphics card struggling to serve x2 4k Displays **AND** run an LLM at the same time; screen redraws and cursor movements (almost) come to a standstill when running Meta "big" `llama3:70b` (vs. Google's `gemma:7b`, above) - and `nvtop` showed _GPU0 mem%_ maxed out!
+PS: It was quite fun to see the poor brand new graphics card struggling to serve x2 4k Displays **AND** run an LLM at the same time; screen redraws and cursor movements (almost) come to a standstill when running Meta's "big" `llama3:70b` (vs. Google's `gemma:7b`, above) - and `nvtop` showed _GPU0 mem%_ maxed out!

 ![nvtop showing maxed out GPU0 mem%](screenshot_2024-05-19_23-41-16.png)